timeisenbuerger/codex-context-forge/docs/claude-features/dart-integration.md

 For issues or questions:
 1. Check the troubleshooting section above
 2. Review generated log files in `.claude/`
-3. Open an issue on [GitHub](https://github.com/webdevtodayjason/context-forge)
+3. Open an issue on [GitHub](https://github.com/webdevtodayjason/codex-context-forge)
 4. Join our community discussions

 ---

-*This documentation covers Context Forge v3.2.1 Dart integration features.
-For general Context Forge usage, see the main README.*
+*This documentation covers Codex Context Forge v3.2.1 Dart integration features.
+For general Codex Context Forge usage, see the main README.*